- Why You Should Attend

 Lecturer, Yale School of Management; Executive-in-Residence, Yale Entrepreneurial Institute; Venture Partner, Lux Capital

-Creative Destruction in Book Publishing
+Creative Destruction in Magazine Publishing

 Balancing continuity and change

-The publishing industry, both in general and with specific respect to books, is in the throes of a classic industry disruption.
+The publishing industry, both in general and with specific respect to magazines, is in the throes of a classic industry disruption.
 Industry leadership is changing.
 Old distinguished competitors are slipping away.
 New start-ups with no track record of accomplishment are moving forward at times with seemingly more capital than insight.
 Where will it lead?
 What does this mean for you?
 This talk describes the common patterns of the past and applies those patterns to the current magazine publishing industry.
 In its conclusion, the session will offer recommendations to guide the development of successful action plans for capitalizing on the current turmoil.

 Principal, Explanation Graphics